food-hazard-detection-semeval-2025/food-hazard-detection-semeval-2025.github.io/README.md

       The number on the right indicates unique values per label.</i></p>
 </div>

+Figure 1 shows a sample of the dataset.
+The data features "year," "month," "day," "language," "country," and "title".
+Additionally, we provide the full text of the recall in the column "text."
+Participants will base their analysis on either the "title" or the "text" feature (indicating which one they used).
+The task is to predict the labels "product-category" and "hazard-category" and the vectors "product" and "hazard."
+The class distribution is heavily imbalanced.
+The data includes 1,256 different products (e.g., "ice cream," "chicken based products," "cakes") sorted into 22 categories (e.g., "meat, egg and dairy products," "cereals and bakery products," "fruits and vegetables").
+The 261 possible "hazard"-values (e.g., "salmonella," "listeria monocytogenes," "milk and products thereof") are sorted into 10 "hazard-category" values.

 The SemEval-Task combines **two sub-tasks**:
 - **(ST1)** Text classification for food hazard prediction, predicting the type of hazard and product.
 - **(ST2)** Food hazard and product "vector" detection, predicting the exact hazard and product.